6 Things Your Eye Color Might Reveal About Your Health and Personality

 Dark eyes: Considered more trustworthy

 In a study published in PLOS ONE, researchers asked 238 volunteers to rate photographs of people for trustworthiness.
 Overall, participants rated brown-eyed faces as more trustworthy than blue-eyed faces.
 However, when researchers digitally changed the eye colors, the ratings remained consistent.
 This led researchers to analyze the correlation between eye color and facial features.
 They discovered that men with dark eyes tend to have more additional trustworthy traits than those with light eyes (such as bigger mouths, broader chins, and bigger eyes—features that mirror how faces naturally express happiness.)
-More research is needed, especially to determine the link for women, who didn’t show the same correlation between trustworthiness and face shape.
+More research is needed, especially to determine this eye color meaning for women, who didn’t show the same correlation between trustworthiness and face shape.
+Don’t miss these other things your face shape reveals about your personality.

 Light eyes: Less likely to have vitiligo